flyingmachine/emacs-for-clojure/README.md

 * __Awesome style__: See it yourself.

 ## Requirements
-* Emacs installation, the version 24+ is more suitable;
+* Emacs installation, the version 24+ is more suitable, but version 24- is ok;
 * Any keyboard, not mouse;

 ## Install